At its opening in 1929, ULO was a research institute, but after the second

 activities,

-often involving undergraduate students in project work.
+often involving undergraduate students, through project work.

 Many of today's large research telescopes are under the direction of